 I’m deeply interested in trends in journalism and media.
 It’s been a passion across a diverse 20 year career in broadcast news and public affairs.

-I’m currently leading strategy on social media for Service NSW where digital storytelling becomes a layer across marketing, media, product development and customer service.
+I’m currently Director of Communication at Service NSW where digital storytelling becomes a layer across media relations, internal communication, and public affairs.

-My recent role with Transport for NSW was transformative.
-I established a governance model for a federated approach to social media, and guide policy for social media teams across the agency.
-Transport for NSW now has 21 Twitter handles, a growing suite of Facebook accounts, three YouTube channels, an Instagram account, Periscope and a customer experience model for new social media assets.
+My role with Transport for NSW was transformative.
+I established a governance model for a federated approach to social media, and wrote policy for social media teams across the agency.

 For a decade I honed skills as a live broadcast journalist and news anchor.
 I reported on federal politics and courts for the Nine Network.
 I moved to Sky News, Australia where I became Sydney reporter and presented Business Night, Summer Money and Technology Behind Business.